This article is part of a larger series on How to Do Payroll.

-- Pay Period — depending on the state requirements, this can be the start and end dates, or the pay period end date only, as shown in the ADP template example below
+- Pay period: Depending on the state requirements, this can be the start and end dates, or the pay period end date only, as shown in the sample Gusto pay stub below.

-- Hours Worked — not all states require the hours be listed on the pay stub, but it’s a best practice because you have to track the information to ensure overtime is paid correctly — for example, 40 hours regular plus 6 hours overtime equals 46 hours total in pay period
+- Hours worked: Not all states require the hours be listed on the pay stub, but it’s a best practice because you have to track the information to ensure overtime is paid correctly—for example, 40 hours regular plus 6 hours overtime equals 46 hours total in a pay period.

 - Gross earnings: This includes hourly earnings, commission earnings, tips, and any earnings based on piecework—each type of earnings is typically shown as a separate line item on the pay stub.

 - Required taxes: Include a line to show each of federal taxes, state taxes, unemployment taxes, local taxes (if any), as well as Social Security taxes deducted from employee earnings.